 But even fully erupted wisdom teeth can be hard to care for because they are so far back in the mouth.
 Because of this, many dentists recommend removing them before they can cause damage to the rest of the mouth.

-- Decay and gum disease
+- Tooth Decay and periodontal disease.

-- Cysts or Tumors
+- Cysts or tumors.

-- Root resorption of other molars
+- Root resorption of other molars.